ec429/fc-aviation/README.md

 * There is no Diplomat or Spy unit.
 Instead, some aircraft are capable of some of their actions:
   - Recon aircraft (including light bombers, some floatplanes, and some heavy fighters) can Investigate City.
   - The Ambassador (an air unit, despite its Diplomat sprite) can Establish Embassy.
-* The available government types are Revolution (a renamed Anarchy), Democracy, Communism and Fascism — since the 20th Century was militarily characterised by conflict between those three systems.
+* The available government types are Revolution (a renamed Anarchy), Constitutional Monarchy, Democracy, Communism and Fascism — since the 20th Century was militarily characterised by conflict between those three systems.
+  - Constitutional Monarchy pays gold upkeep, can use martial law up to 2, has more corruption than either demo or commu, and unhappiness owing to empire size is quite severe.
+It suffers unhappiness from military deployments.
   - Democracy has some corruption (unlike the classic ruleset), but it doesn't vary with distance.
-It's the only government type to suffer unhappiness from military deployments; and it has a senate which may prevent aggressive wars.
+It suffers unhappiness from military deployments; and it has a senate which may prevent aggressive wars.
 It gets extra trade from tiles, and even more if the city is celebrating.
   - Communism has less corruption (varying with distance), but has waste of shields, is bad at science, and produces extra pollution.
 It gets two additional content citizens per city.
   - Fascism has rampant corruption, but pays no upkeep for certain military units, and gold (instead of shields) for the rest.
 It also gets two additional content citizens per city.
 * There are a few units which can be obsoleted but not upgraded.
 Generally this is to remove clutter from the city build dialogue when a unit is surpassed by something different enough from it that upgrading would be unrealistic.
 In particular: